-Are you ready to create your own career the way you want it?
+Are you ready to create your best career?

-Your nonprofit fundraising career can be rewarding for a lifetime.
+Your nonprofit leadership journey can be rewarding for a lifetime.
 But you have to plan and get mentors!
 It doesn’t happen by accident.

 After rising from Development Assistant to Development Director, I learned a few things along the way.
 Then I ran a couple of career fairs, and a nonprofit job club in Austin Texas, and finally, wrote a 5 star rated book called “Get the Job!
 Your Fundraising Career Empowerment Guide.”
 I love helping people find, get and keep their perfect job.